sigphase/sigphase.github.io/content/sensors/Temperature sensor/index.md

 There are four main temperature sensors used today in modern-day electronics: Negative temperature coefficient (NTC) thermistors, resistance temperature detectors (RTDs), thermocouples, and semiconductor-based integrated (IC) sensors.
 And a temperature sensor with an analog output, uses the transfer function to determine the temperature.
 A sensor with a digital output, does not require the system to know or program the internal analog transfer function to determine the temperature.

-Mini-IOT-S1 Compatible with all kinds of Temperature Sensor
+Mini-IOT-S1 Compatible with all kinds of Temperature Sensor.

 It's Fully customizable with Mini-IOT-S1.